codex-semantics-library/codex-semantics-library.github.io/papers/2025-pldi-relational-abstractions-labeled-uf.md

 ## Combining with other abstractions

-Labeled union-find groups variables into related class, which each point to the same representative.
-This can be used both to provide new information to other parts of the analysis, or to simplify other
-abstractions: instead of computing relations between individual variables, we can just compute relations between groups of variables related by labeled union-find.
+Labeled union-find groups variables into related classes, which each point to the same representative.
+This can not only be used to provide new information to other parts of the analysis, but also simplify other abstractions.
+Instead of computing relations between individual variables, we can just compute relations between groups of variables related by labeled union-find.